Julius Elischer: Biography

+World War Two

 Elischer served as a reserve officer in the Hungarian Army during World War II, taking part in the invasion of the Soviet Union.
 He was part of a reconnaissance unit, one of the first Hungarian units to cross into the Soviet Union.
 His experience there of Stalinist communism made him an anti-communist without ever sympathising with the fascist Hungarian Arrow Cross Party or its policies against the countries Jews.
 Elischer had witnessed the treatment of Jews in Germany during a visit in 1942 and had been revolted.

 During the Siege of Budapest, in late 1944, Elischer served as a Lieutenant and official commander of the Royal Hungarian I Honvéd University Assault Battalion.
 Recruited from students, it had been formed as a unit of the Hungarian Army on 5 October 1944 with a strength of 500 soldiers.
-On 28 December 1944, Elischer and about 20 members of his inexperienced battalion were send to relive a German unit in the defense of Budapest.
+On 28 December 1944, Elischer and about 20 members of his inexperienced battalion were sent to relieve a German unit in the defense of Budapest.
 Soon after their arrival, Elischer was hit by Soviet sniper bullets in the shoulder and near the spine and had to be evacuated to hospital.
 As a consequence, Elischer lost a lung, the wound later forcing him to give up a position as a lecturer at the Cornell University in New York, which he held during the 1950s, as the climate affected his health.

+Move to Australia

 Elischer fled Hungary for the West in 1945 and worked as an architect in post-war West Germany until emigrating to Melbourne, Australia, in 1951.

 In 1957, Elischer moved to Perth, Western Australia, first working as an architectural draughtsman, until he opened an architectural office in 1963.
 In Western Australia, Elischer became known for his high-standard designs which could be built economically.
 He designed many public buildings, including churches, schools and civic buildings as well as retirement villages.
 In his designs, he emphasised the use of low-cost building materials.
 Much of Elischer's prominent design work as a Perth Modernist was in his home suburb of Nedlands, along Broadway and Kingsway.
 Elischer himself lived at 28 Kingsway while his studio was at 97 Broadway.